 Figure 4.3 summarizes deseasonalized long-term trends for each 30° latitudinal zone and their growth rates.
-A latitudinal gradient between the northern high and mid-latitudes with higher mole fractions and the southern latitudes with lower mole fractions is clearly seen in Fig. 4.3, while mole fractions in most latitudinal belts have similar tendencies.
+A latitudinal gradient between the high and mid-latitudes of the Northern and Southern Hemispheres is practically missing, while the difference between high/mid-latitudes and low latitudes of the Northern Hemisphere is larger than similar difference in the Southern Hemisphere.
+Fig. 4.3 also shows that mole fractions in most latitudinal belts have similar tendencies.
 In the 1990s, the growth rates clearly decreased in all latitudinal zones, but remained positive.
 The declined growth rate was especially evident during the second half of 1992, in 1996, and almost even in 1999 and in 2004/2005, when growth rates were less than 5 ppb/year in all latitudes.
 During the year 1998, the maximum global growth rate reached about 11 ppb/year (Fig. 4.1).
-Maximum increases occurred in northern high and mid-latitudes, where the growth rates were over 15 ppb/year.
+Maximum increases occurred in high and mid-latitudes of the Northern Hemisphere, where the growth rates exceeded 15 ppb/year.
 In 2000 and 2001, the global growth rate decreased to around -1 ppb/year.
-Around 2002/2003, the growth rates increased in the Northern Hemisphere, especially in northern high and mid-latitudes where they reached about 10 ppb/year.
-The global growth rate was -3 ppb/year in 2004 and 1 ppb/year in 2005.
-Despite the large growth rates in 1998 and 2002/2003, during El Niño events, the global mean mole fraction was relatively stable between 1999 and 2006.
-However, the global mean mole fraction increased by a total of 35 ppb in the five years since 2007.
+Around 2002/2003, the growth rates increased in the Northern Hemisphere, especially in northern high latitudes where they exceeded 10 ppb/year.
+The global growth rate was as low as -3 ppb/year in 2004 and 1 ppb/year in 2005.
+Despite the large growth rates in 1998 and 2002/2003, during El Niño events, the global mean mole fraction was relatively stable between 1999 and However, the global mean mole fraction increased on average by 5.6 ppb/year in the last seven years through 2013.

-Fig. 4.3 Long-term trends in the mole fraction of CH_4 for each 30° latitudinal zone (top) and their growth rates (bottom).
+Fig. 4.3 Long-term trends in the mole fractions of CH_4 for each 30° latitudinal zone (top) and their growth rates (bottom).

-The large increase in CH4 growth rate in 1991 may have been caused by decreased levels of OH radicals in the atmosphere due to reduced UV radiation resulting from the eruption of Mount Pinatubo in 1991 (Dlugokencky et al., 1996), and the subsequent decrease in 1992 may have been due to an increase in OH radicals resulting from the depletion of stratospheric ozone following this eruption (Bekki et al., 1994).
+The large increase in CH4 growth rate in 1991 may have been caused by decreased levels of OH radicals in the atmosphere due to reduced UV radiation resulting from the eruption of Mt.
+Pinatubo in 1991 (Dlugokencky et al., 1996), and the subsequent decrease in 1992 may have been due to an increase in OH radicals resulting from the depletion of stratospheric ozone following this eruption (Bekki et al., 1994).

 In 1998, the growth rates were high in all latitudes, which may have been due to increased emissions in northern high latitudes and tropical wetlands caused by high temperatures and increased precipitation, as well as by biomass burning in boreal forests, mainly in Siberia (Dlugokencky et al., 2001).
-In contrast,

-Morimoto et al. (2006) estimated from isotope observations that the contribution of biomass burning to the increase in 1998 was about half that of wetlands.
+In contrast, Morimoto et al. (2006) estimated from isotope observations that the contribution of biomass burning to the increase in 1998 was about half that of wetlands.
 The growth rates were low from 1999 to 2006, with an exception during the El Niño event of 2002/2003.
 The causes of these decreases and increases in CH4 growth rates are not yet determined.

 Since 2007, atmospheric CH4 has increased significantly throughout the entire monitoring network (Rigby et al., 2008; Dlugokencky et al., 2009).
-This is due to increased emissions in the tropical and mid-latitude Northern Hemisphere.
+This is due to increased emissions in the tropical and mid-latitude Northern Hemisphere (Nisbet et al., 2014).
 The attribution of this increase to anthropogenic and natural sources is difficult because the current network is insufficient to characterize emissions by region and source process (Bergamaschi et al., 2013).